 We are getting an increasing number of requests to carry out DNA testing in cases where a requirement to match an adopted child with a birth father.
 Although adoption procedures vary, locating biological fathers to facilitate parental relinquishment has become more important in some places.
 The paternity testing service we provide supplies proof that the right birth father has been located and is engaged in the proceedings.

 Grandparents are a great option for DNA testing if the alleged parent is unavailable.
 The grandparents contributed all the genes to their child, the alleged parent.
 Thus the grandparents will match their grandchild with the same accuracy as the alleged parent

 If the alleged father is not available for testing but has known children, those children could be tested with the child in question to determine if that are full or half siblings.
 The mother or mothers of the tested children are also requested to submit a DNA sample if they are available.

 How is DNA testing used in adoption cases?

 Paternity testing to accurately identify birth fathers is becoming a more common request by adoptive professionals and parents to solidify the proceedings.
 Although adoption processes vary, efforts to locate birth fathers for parental relinquishments have become a higher priority since such publicised cases as the Baby Richard case.
 The paternity testing serves as proof that the accurate birth father has been located and is participatory in the proceedings.

-Medical advances in linking biological causes for diseases and serious medical conditions also encourage the need to identify the birth father.
-Without the birth father’s identification, half the child’s medical information is unknown and may not be traceable at a later date when needed.
+There have also been huge medical advances in linking biological causes for diseases and serious medical conditions with inherited conditions.
+This can also be the driving force behind a need to identify the birth father.
+Without the biological father’s identification, 50% of the child’s medical information is not known, and may not be traceable later.

-What is the indication for Maternity DNA Testing?
+Why is there a need for Maternity DNA Testing?